hmongouachon/grid-tool/README.md

 # Grid tool

-Small useful tool that allows you to integrate a predefined or generated grid into your front-end development environment.
+Small tool that allows you to integrate a predefined or generated grid into your front-end development environment.

 ## Tool installation